rossbu/webcrawler/README.md

 ## To Be Enhanced
+    * web security && more errors handling

-      * multi-sites
+    * multi-sites crawling
     * multi-threads (multi-cpus)
     * queued requests
-      * dynamic pages generation
-      * distributed: run on several machines in a distributed manner.
+    * distributed: run on several nodes in a distributed manner.

 ## Additional Notes
     What is jq?